-The DBT partial hospitalization and intensive outpatient programs (PHP/IOP) provides treatment to adolescents who present primarily with suicidal behaviors, non-suicidal self-injury, and mood dysregulation.
+The DBT partial hospitalization and intensive outpatient programs (PHP/IOP) treats adolescents who present primarily with suicidal behaviors, non-suicidal self-injury, and mood dysregulation.
 The adolescents may present with combinations of mood disorders, anxiety, trauma and symptoms of eating disorders and mild substance use.
-The DBT PHP is offered weekdays from 8 am to 2 pm; the DBT IOP is offered weekdays from 8 to 11 am.
 Treatment modality primarily consists of dialectical behavior therapy as well as some CBT and behavioral Activation.
 The primary goal of DBT PHP/IOP is to decrease life threatening and treatment interfering behaviors by increasing skillful behavior.
 At least two DBT skills groups are taught each day on topics such as Interpersonal Effectiveness, Distress Tolerance, Mindfulness and Emotional Regulation.
 Patients have daily process groups as well as experiential therapy groups.
 They engage in daily individual therapy and skills coaching.
 They also receive weekly family therapy where DBT skills are taught and practiced.
 A board-certified psychiatrist provides medication management and medical monitoring.

-Another primary focus of this program is to keep adolescents out of the hospital by coaching them to use DBT skills to manage distress and engage in healthy coping.
-Staff attempt to help adolescents improve symptoms and daily functioning while allowing individuals to remain connected with their family and other social support systems.
+Another primary focus of this program is to keep adolescents out of the hospital by coaching them to use DBT skills to manage distress and engage in healthy coping to improve symptoms and daily functioning while allowing individuals to remain connected with their family and other social support systems.
 Staff support patients' focus on creating a live worth living.
 When life threatening behaviors have decreased and the adolescent shows increased stability, they will step down to DBT IOP and they will add school after programming.
 This allows support to continue while adding school back into their schedules which is often a primary trigger for these adolescents.
 Once patients have mastered half days of school, they will step down to their community long-term providers and full days of school.